leonkariukii/GOSA_Auto/README.md

 #  Gosa_Automation

-Garage_plus is a SaaS concept designed to help automotive garages manage their daily operations more efficiently.
+Gosa_Automation is a SaaS concept designed to help automotive garages manage their daily operations more efficiently.

 This project is a responsive landing page developed as part of my web development learning journey at ***Zindua Coding School***.